casparusvl/Artillery-Game/README.md

 Rolling bomb, homing missile etc.

 #### Wind
 Wind that effects the weapon trajectory.
-The challenge here is the visual representation, e.g. a moving flag or clouds.
+The challenge here is to make a nice visual representation, e.g. a moving flag or clouds.

 #### CPU controlled player AI
-It should be doable to create a simple cpu controlled player AI.
+It might be  be interesting to create a AI so the game can be played against the computer.